 Flooded Suction Pumps

 Flooded suction pumps, both vertical and horizontal, move slurry and liquid from tanks, hoppers, and other storage systems to another system.
 A flooded suction pump is installed on the outside and towards the bottom or below the liquid.
 The liquid uses gravity to feed the flooded suction pump, always keep it primed.
 Priming a pump is crucial in its operation.
+Flooded suction pumps offer many advantages, but they also have certain limitations, making them suitable for specific applications.
 Because the chamber and piping inside the pump are always filled with water, starting and stopping flooded suction pumps are quick and easy.
 The horizontal pump style is more common than the vertical pump style.
 Horizontal flooded suction pumps offer easy maintenance.
 The vertical design is offered when working with limited installation space.

 DAE Pumps designs and engineers top-of-the-line heavy-duty vertical and horizontal flooded suction pumps with non-clog impellers and reliability you can trust.
 We build quality pumps to the industry’s top requirements at affordable prices.
 Contact us today for help selecting a pump!